 Focus on right aesthetic for the right problem, you don’t want farmer’s market to look as beautiful as Disneyland.
-Often at times, it is giddiness of the things makes people feel that they are trustworthy.
-Even though the coupons website might have looked visually better than ever before, it wasn’t a well designed product as it brought down the number of visits on the website.
+Often at times, it is giddiness of the things which makes people feel that they are trustworthy.
+Even though the coupon website might have looked visually better than ever before, it wasn’t a well designed product as it brought down the number of visits on the website.

 Product Design as a discipline has evolved voraciously in the past few years, circling at the intersection of Design, Business and Tech.
 In simple words product design is the process of solving a real world problem in the most optimal way possible so as to achieve certain business outcome.

 Uncanny Similarities Between Product Design and Movies

 While reading the book Creativity Inc, I figured out that there are not so obvious similarities between a well directed movie and a well designed product.
 There is tremendous amount of time and effort spent deciding on what to make rather than how to make.

 While writing movies, a lot of initial time is spent in polishing plots and nourishing characters so that they can adept to the story.
 Similarly, while designing products a huge chunk of time is spent on understanding the problem at hand.
 However, once the gist of the movie has been figured out it is usually converted to a script which details down each and every nitty gritty associated to plots down to acting instructions and scene directions.

 Going forward script acts as a source of truth for different stakeholders, not that it cannot change but there is something that everyone has agreed to before starting out to make a film.
 I felt this is something that got missed in the design process as we grew bigger and difficult to operate.

 If I were to put it up mathematically, Product Design can be defined as a function of Stories and Outcomes,